cronbi/Redis_Chatbot/README.md

 ## Example

-Below are a few of examples of how to run this chatbot:
+Below are a few examples of how to run this chatbot:

 ![Example 1](https://imgur.com/a/9m9revD)